Jan Krajíček - a brief professional cv

 meeting, Brno (August 2010),

-and at academic institutions including:
+and at academic institutions (seminars, colloquia or workshops) including:

 London University,